Gender and the Body GSFS/SOCI 0191 Fall 2022

 *Laura A. Wackwitz, “Verifying the Myth: Olympic Sex Testing and the Category ‘Woman’

-10/15 Paper #1 Due: On the first day of class I asked you “what is your gender and how do you know?”
+10/14 Paper #1 Due: On the first day of class I asked you “what is your gender and how do you know?”
 Go back to what you thought a month ago and compare it to what you know about “knowing” gender.
-If you can’t remember what you said, ask some friends what their gender is and how they know and compare them to what we have been reading this month.
-Don’t forget to consider how race and class and sexuality shape our knowledge of gender.
-Use the authors from the Discovery of Gender and Gender & Science sections.
+If you can’t remember what you said, ask some friends what their gender is and how they know and compare their answers to what we have been reading this month.
+Don’t forget to consider how race, class and sexuality shape our knowledge of gender.
+Use at least 6 of the 10 authors from the Discovery of Gender and Gender & Science sections.
 Please upload papers to class canvas site.

 A. Becoming a Man